Intercontinental Exchange (NYSE:ICE) Price Target Increased to $134.00 by Analysts at Rosenblatt Securities

-Intercontinental Exchange (NYSE:ICE) had its target price upped by equities researchers at Rosenblatt Securities from $133.00 to $134.00 in a report released on Friday, Benzinga reports.
-The brokerage presently has a “buy” rating on the financial services provider’s stock.
-Rosenblatt Securities’ target price would suggest a potential upside of 13.84% from the company’s previous close.
+Intercontinental Exchange (NYSE:ICE) had its price target upped by Rosenblatt Securities from $133.00 to $134.00 in a report published on Thursday, Benzinga reports.
+The firm currently has a buy rating on the financial services provider’s stock.

-A number of other research firms also recently commented on ICE.
-Oppenheimer reiterated a “hold” rating on shares of Intercontinental Exchange in a report on Monday, January 25th.
-Zacks Investment Research upgraded shares of Intercontinental Exchange from a “hold” rating to a “buy” rating and set a $127.00 price objective for the company in a research report on Monday, April 19th.
-Raymond James upped their target price on shares of Intercontinental Exchange from $133.00 to $136.00 and gave the company a “strong-buy” rating in a report on Tuesday, April 6th.
-Piper Sandler boosted their price target on shares of Intercontinental Exchange from $117.00 to $127.00 and gave the company an “overweight” rating in a research report on Thursday, January 7th.
-Finally, Barclays raised their price objective on Intercontinental Exchange from $125.00 to $134.00 and gave the stock an “overweight” rating in a report on Tuesday, January 12th.
-Two equities research analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has assigned a strong buy rating to the stock.
-The stock has a consensus rating of “Buy” and an average price target of $123.50.
+Several other brokerages also recently weighed in on ICE.
+Zacks Investment Research upgraded Intercontinental Exchange from a hold rating to a buy rating and set a $127.00 target price for the company in a research note on Monday, April 19th.
+Piper Sandler upped their price target on Intercontinental Exchange from $117.00 to $127.00 and gave the company an overweight rating in a report on Thursday, January 7th.
+Oppenheimer reaffirmed a hold rating on shares of Intercontinental Exchange in a report on Monday, January 25th.
+Raymond James lifted their target price on Intercontinental Exchange from $133.00 to $136.00 and gave the company a strong-buy rating in a research note on Tuesday, April 6th.
+Finally, Barclays lifted their target price on Intercontinental Exchange from $125.00 to $134.00 and gave the company an overweight rating in a research note on Tuesday, January 12th.
+Two equities research analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+The company presently has a consensus rating of Buy and a consensus target price of $123.50.

-Intercontinental Exchange (NYSE:ICE) last issued its earnings results on Thursday, April 29th.
-The financial services provider reported $1.34 EPS for the quarter, topping analysts’ consensus estimates of $1.30 by $0.04.
-Intercontinental Exchange had a net margin of 26.19% and a return on equity of 13.63%.
-The firm had revenue of $1.80 billion during the quarter, compared to the consensus estimate of $1.75 billion.
-During the same quarter in the previous year, the firm posted $1.28 earnings per share.
-The company’s revenue was up 15.3% compared to the same quarter last year.
-As a group, research analysts anticipate that Intercontinental Exchange will post 4.46 earnings per share for the current fiscal year.
+Intercontinental Exchange (NYSE:ICE) last released its quarterly earnings results on Thursday, April 29th.
+The financial services provider reported $1.34 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.30 by $0.04.
+Intercontinental Exchange had a return on equity of 13.63% and a net margin of 26.19%.
+The company had revenue of $1.80 billion during the quarter, compared to the consensus estimate of $1.75 billion.
+During the same quarter in the prior year, the company posted $1.28 EPS.
+The firm’s revenue was up 15.3% on a year-over-year basis.
+As a group, equities analysts forecast that Intercontinental Exchange will post 4.46 earnings per share for the current fiscal year.

+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, June 30th.
+Shareholders of record on Wednesday, June 16th will be given a dividend of $0.33 per share.
+This represents a $1.32 dividend on an annualized basis and a yield of 1.15%.
+The ex-dividend date of this dividend is Tuesday, June 15th.
+Intercontinental Exchange’s dividend payout ratio (DPR) is presently 34.02%.

-In other Intercontinental Exchange news, CFO Scott A. Hill sold 17,095 shares of the business’s stock in a transaction on Monday, April 19th.
-The shares were sold at an average price of $120.07, for a total value of $2,052,596.65.
-Following the transaction, the chief financial officer now directly owns 160,490 shares of the company’s stock, valued at approximately $19,270,034.30.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, insider David S. Goone sold 9,066 shares of the company’s stock in a transaction on Tuesday, February 16th.
-The stock was sold at an average price of $111.67, for a total transaction of $1,012,400.22.
-Following the transaction, the insider now owns 208,567 shares of the company’s stock, valued at approximately $23,290,676.89.
+In other news, CAO James W. Namkung sold 1,977 shares of the business’s stock in a transaction that occurred on Monday, May 3rd.
+The stock was sold at an average price of $117.77, for a total transaction of $232,831.29.
+Following the completion of the sale, the chief accounting officer now owns 20,948 shares in the company, valued at $2,467,045.96.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, CFO Scott A. Hill sold 6,142 shares of the business’s stock in a transaction that occurred on Thursday, February 18th.
+The stock was sold at an average price of $113.28, for a total value of $695,765.76.
+Following the sale, the chief financial officer now owns 175,062 shares of the company’s stock, valued at approximately $19,831,023.36.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 50,831 shares of company stock valued at $5,858,653 over the last ninety days.
-1.50% of the stock is owned by insiders.
+In the last 90 days, insiders have sold 52,808 shares of company stock valued at $6,091,484.
+Corporate insiders own 1.50% of the company’s stock.

-Hedge funds have recently modified their holdings of the company.
-Magellan Asset Management Ltd grew its holdings in Intercontinental Exchange by 54.8% during the fourth quarter.
-Magellan Asset Management Ltd now owns 18,201,606 shares of the financial services provider’s stock worth $2,098,463,000 after acquiring an additional 6,446,916 shares during the period.
-Price T Rowe Associates Inc. MD increased its holdings in shares of Intercontinental Exchange by 10.7% in the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 15,133,691 shares of the financial services provider’s stock valued at $1,742,502,000 after purchasing an additional 1,467,468 shares in the last quarter.
-Morgan Stanley lifted its stake in shares of Intercontinental Exchange by 39.4% in the fourth quarter.
-Morgan Stanley now owns 13,619,388 shares of the financial services provider’s stock valued at $1,570,179,000 after purchasing an additional 3,851,221 shares during the period.
-FMR LLC boosted its holdings in Intercontinental Exchange by 3.1% during the fourth quarter.
-FMR LLC now owns 9,415,538 shares of the financial services provider’s stock worth $1,085,517,000 after buying an additional 281,115 shares in the last quarter.
-Finally, Mawer Investment Management Ltd. grew its position in Intercontinental Exchange by 2.5% during the fourth quarter.
-Mawer Investment Management Ltd. now owns 5,845,736 shares of the financial services provider’s stock worth $673,955,000 after buying an additional 142,480 shares during the period.
-87.42% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Magellan Asset Management Ltd increased its holdings in Intercontinental Exchange by 54.8% in the fourth quarter.
+Magellan Asset Management Ltd now owns 18,201,606 shares of the financial services provider’s stock valued at $2,098,463,000 after purchasing an additional 6,446,916 shares during the period.
+Price T Rowe Associates Inc. MD grew its holdings in Intercontinental Exchange by 10.7% during the 4th quarter.
+Price T Rowe Associates Inc. MD now owns 15,133,691 shares of the financial services provider’s stock worth $1,742,502,000 after acquiring an additional 1,467,468 shares during the period.
+Morgan Stanley grew its holdings in Intercontinental Exchange by 39.4% during the 4th quarter.
+Morgan Stanley now owns 13,619,388 shares of the financial services provider’s stock worth $1,570,179,000 after acquiring an additional 3,851,221 shares during the period.
+FMR LLC boosted its position in shares of Intercontinental Exchange by 3.1% during the 4th quarter.
+FMR LLC now owns 9,415,538 shares of the financial services provider’s stock worth $1,085,517,000 after purchasing an additional 281,115 shares in the last quarter.
+Finally, Mawer Investment Management Ltd. boosted its position in shares of Intercontinental Exchange by 2.5% during the 4th quarter.
+Mawer Investment Management Ltd. now owns 5,845,736 shares of the financial services provider’s stock worth $673,955,000 after purchasing an additional 142,480 shares in the last quarter.
+Institutional investors and hedge funds own 87.42% of the company’s stock.

 Intercontinental Exchange Company Profile